Cell Systems & Anatomy Admission

 The admission committee uses a holistic approach in making its decision.
 Consideration is given to a candidate’s research experience, grade point average, essay, letters of recommendations, GRE/MCAT/DAT score (if provided), interviews, and the overall ranking of the applicant compared to other qualified applicants.

 Application deadline dates: Preferred deadline date is February 15 but no later than April 15 to be considered for admission the following fall semester.
 All supporting material such as GRE scores and letters of recommendation must be received before May 1.
 Spring semester admission (January start date) will not be considered except in very unusual circumstances.
-Applicants will be notified of the admission decision; individual feedback will not be provided.
+Applicants will be notified of the admission decision.